Butch Ware: Abortion

-49:34 abortion without any question [...]) on legal limits for abortion in the United States, Ware affirms support for reproductive rights, aligning with Green Party values that recognize a woman's inalienable right to make decisions about her own body.
-Ware believes that safe, legal, and accessible abortion is a fundamental right, and that restricting access disproportionately harms young, poor, and marginalized women.
+49:34 abortion without any question [...]) on legal limits for abortion in the United States, Ware voiced support for a vague restriction on abortion.
+After facing backlash from pro-choice activists, he later walked back this position.
+Ware has since stated that he believes that safe, legal, and accessible abortion is a fundamental right, and that restricting access disproportionately harms young, poor, and marginalized women.

-The Green Party's platform of reproductive rights, which he espouses, includes expanding access to contraception, comprehensive sex education, and public health initiatives to reduce unwanted pregnancies.
-They support government funding for reproductive healthcare, including abortion services, to ensure that economic barriers do not limit any woman's ability to make choices about her body.

 Climate change

 Ware is a firm advocate for aggressive climate action and a just transition to renewable energy.
-Deeply aligned with Green Party values, Ware views the climate crisis as a human-made disaster exacerbated by corporate greed and political complicity.
+Ware views the climate crisis as a human-made disaster exacerbated by corporate greed and political complicity.
 He rejects the notion that wildfires, extreme weather, and environmental collapse are mere flukes, instead attributing them to decades of fossil fuel dependence and deregulation.

 Ware's gubernatorial campaign prioritizes ending California's reliance on fossil fuels, holding corporate polluters accountable, and investing in clean energy solutions.
-He has criticized both major political parties for bowing to Big Oil, citing the millions of dollars in lobbying that have stalled real climate action.
-Ware also advocates for climate justice, recognizing that Black, Brown, and working-class communities suffer first and worst from environmental destruction.
+He has criticized both major political parties for what he describes as "bowing to Big Oil", citing millions of dollars in lobbying by the oil and gas industry.
+Ware also advocates for climate justice, stating that Black, Brown, and working-class communities suffer first and worst from environmental destruction.
 He has pledged to fight corporate real estate interests that exploit disaster-stricken areas and ensure that recovery efforts center community resilience, sustainable infrastructure, and long-term environmental protections.

-Through his campaign, Ware aims to dismantle the fossil fuel industry's grip on California politics and usher in a future where environmental policy is driven by science, justice, and public good—not corporate profits.

 Foreign affairs

 Ware's 2024 Green Party profile described the Gaza war as a genocide.
 In a 2025 post on X, he asserted that the death toll in Gaza exceeds estimates, stating, "They continue to throw around 60K+ as the death toll.
 Population based data and public health research indicates the real toll will be in the hundreds of thousands".
+He has also called for Israel to be wiped off the map in subsequent posts on X and prefers to call the country "The Zionist Entity" over the name Israel.

+Ware has likened Hamas's 2023 surprise attack on Israel to Nat Turner's Rebellion, viewing Hamas as a resistance group against Israel's illegal occupation.
+He has also questioned the validity of the evidence of mass rapes committed by Hamas on October 7, 2023 and compared the accusations to the baseless claims lodged at Emmett Till prior to his murder.

 In October 2024, Ware posted a tweet where he pointed out the environmental impact of war.
 In the post, he included Uyghurs as victims of genocide, which garnered backlash from users.
 In a reply, he stated, "Stop caping for Chinese racists.
 I have sat with Uyghurs myself who directly suffered.
 Get lost."
 In response to his position, Stein stated that she would educate herself on the topic.